pmean/build-website/text/99/logistic.md

 These groups are defined by increasing order of estimated risk.
 The first group corresponds to those subjects who have the lowest predicted risk.
+In this model it represents the seven subjects where the mother's age is 16
+- 17
-In this model it represents the seven subjects where the mother's age is 16, 17, or 18 years.
-Notice that in this group of 16-18 year old mothers, six were not successful BF and one was.
-This corresponds to the observed counts in the first three rows of the Mother's age * Exclusive bf at discharge Crosstabulation table (shown below, with the bottom half editted out).
-The second group of eight mothers represents 19 and 20 year olds, where 4 were exclusive breast feeding at discharge.
+- or 18 years.
+Notice that in this group of 16-18 year old mothers
+- six were not successful BF and one was.
+This corresponds to the observed counts in the first three rows of the Mother's age * Exclusive bf at discharge Crosstabulation table (shown below
+- with the
+bottom half editted out).
+The second group of eight mothers represents 19 and 20 year olds
+- where 4 were exclusive breast feeding at discharge.
-The third group represents nine mothers aged 21 and 22 years old, and so forth.
+The third group represents nine mothers aged 21 and 22 years old
+- and so
+forth.

 ![](../../../web/images/99/logistic20.gif)

-The next group corresponds to those with the next lowest risk, those mothers who were 19 and 20 years old.
+The next group corresponds to those with the next lowest risk
+- those
+mothers who were 19 and 20 years old.

 **Summary**

 There are three steps in a typical logistic regression model.

+First
-First, fit a crude model that looks at how a single covariate influences your outcome.
+- fit a crude model that looks at how a single covariate influences your outcome.

+Second
-Second, fit an adjusted model that looks at how two or more covariates influence your outcome.
+- fit an adjusted model that looks at how two or more covariates influence your outcome.

+Third
-Third, examine the predicted probabilities.
-If they do not match up well with the observed probabilities, consider modifying the relationship of this covariate.
+- examine the predicted probabilities.
+If they do not match up well with the observed probabilities
+- consider modifying the relationship of this covariate.

 **Further reading**

 **Logistic Regression**.
 David Garson.
-(Accessed on November 19, 2002)
+(Accessed on November 19
+- 2002)
-Excerpt: *"Binomial (or binary) logistic regression is a form of regression which is used when the dependent is a dichotomy and the independents are continuous variables, categorical variables, or both.
+Excerpt: *"Binomial (or binary) logistic regression is a form of regression which is used when the dependent is a dichotomy and the independents are continuous variables
+- categorical variables
+- or both.
 Multinomial logistic regression exists to handle the case of dependents with more classes.
 Logistic regression applies maximum likelihood estimation after transforming the dependent into a logit variable (the natural log of the odds of the dependent occurring or not).
 In this way, logistic regression estimates the probability of a certain event occurring.
-Note that logistic regression calculates changes in the log odds of the dependent, not changes in the dependent itself as OLS regression does."*
+Note that logistic regression calculates changes in the log odds of the dependent
+- not changes in the dependent itself as OLS regression does."*
 [www2.chass.ncsu.edu/garson/pa765/logistic.htm](http://www2.chass.ncsu.edu/garson/pa765/logistic.htm)

 This page was written by Steve Simon while working at Children's Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
+Although I do not hold the copyright for this material
+- I am
+reproducing it here as a service
+- as it is no longer available on the
+Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Logistic